Collective strong coupling in a plasmonic nanocavity: Quantum description of the coupled system

-$\hat{\mathbf{E}}^{scatt}_\omega$ is the electric field operator associated to the field scattered in presence of the MNP (and does not include the free-space contribution).
+$\hat{\mathbf{E}}^{+}_\omega$ is the electric field operator associated to the field scattered in presence of the MNP.
+We note $\mathbf{G}_{tot}({\mathbf r},{\mathbf r}')$ the Green tensor associated to the electric field response at position ${\mathbf r}$ from an excitation localized at ${\mathbf r}'$ in the medium.
 The electromagnetic field is quantized within the Langevin type model \cite{Knoll-Scheel-Welsch:01} and the electric field operator can be written as

-where $k_0=\omega/c$ is the wavenumber.
-We emphasize that we phenomenologically introduced the free-space decay rate $\gamma_0$ in the Hamiltonian (eq. \ref{hamil}), assuming the free space Lamb shift taken into account into $\omega_0$.
-We note $\mathbf{G}_{tot}({\mathbf r},{\mathbf r}')$ the Green tensor associated to the electric field response at position ${\mathbf r}$ from an excitation localized at ${\mathbf r}'$ in the medium.
-Since the free-space contribution is taken into account in $\gamma_0$ and $\omega_0$, we decompose the Green tensor $\mathbf{G}_{tot}=\mathbf{G}_0+\mathbf{G}_{scatt}$ where $\mathbf{G}_0$ is the free space contribution (homogeneous background of dielectric constant $\epsilon_b$) and $\mathbf{G}_{scatt}$ refers to the MNP contribution only.
-See also Refs. \cite{Dung-Knoll-Welsch:2002,DrezetPRA:16,DrezetPRA:17,Dorier-Jauslin:19,VarguetFano:19} for a discussion on the free-space contribution.